How to Make a Bike Rack Out of PVC Pipe

 Our garage was a crazy pile of bikes.
 With our six kids (and multiple sizes of bikes waiting to be “handed-down”), our garage looked like bikes were having babies.
+Bikes were everywhere.

-How To Make a Bike Rack
+How to Make a Homemade Bike Rack with PVC Pipe

 We made our bike rack 6 across – and with gaps between the big bikes, wide enough to fit tricycles or a bike with training wheels.

 Supplies Needed To Make This PVC Bike Rack